ga-wdi-lessons/js-oojs-classes/readme.md

 Notice the use of `this`, and the fact that we don't return from the class.
 Here's why we write classes this way...

 When we generate a class instance using `new`, Javascript will automatically...
-  1. Create an new, empty object for us
+  1. Create a new, empty object for us
   2. Generate a context for that object (`this` -> the new object)
   3. Return the object